n-powell/went-to-bali-mwahaha/README.md

 ## Fixes to begin

-* Add products using AJAX
+* Add products using AJAX ---√√√ turbolinks
 * Click on product to hide show details
-* Remove items from shopping cart without page reload
+* Remove items from shopping cart without page reload --√√√ turbolinks

 * Ensure that users can't order a negative number of items.---√√√
 * Add flash messages for signing up, signing in and signing out. ---√√√